 *.authrocket.com).
 To access the LoginRocket API, see Accessing the LoginRocket API.

-.authrocket.com.
-Your account’s endpoint URL will be displayed in the management portal next to your Secret API Key.
+The API endpoint varies according to the cluster used to provision your service.
+Your account’s endpoint URL will be displayed in the management portal next to your Secret API Key (Realm -> Integration -> API keys).

 The API only sends JSON responses.
 All API requests must indicate that they are requesting JSON payloads:

-The API key may be found in the AuthRocket management portal under Realm -> Integration.
-Additional keys can be added and deleted from AuthRocket -> Settings -> API keys.
+API keys may be be created and managed in the management portal under Realm -> Integration -> API keys.

 Content-type: application/json Content-type: application/x-www-form-urlencoded